Time Travel for Fun and Profit

 open/close all folders

-- The basic premise of Booster Gold in which a man from the future uses his knowledge of the past to become a superhero and make money through endorsements (and other less ethical means).
+- The basic premise of Booster Gold in which a man from the future uses gadgets from his time and his knowledge of the past to become a superhero and make money through endorsements (and other less ethical means).

 - Spider Robinson's Callahan's Crosstime Saloon story "Have You Heard The One...?"
 A time traveler from the future arrives, offering to sell miraculous devices for all the pennies in the bar.
 He plans to bury the pennies in the present and dig them up again in his own time, where copper is extremely valuable due to resource depletion.
 He does it this way so the Time Cops don't realize he arranged for their finding through time travel (which is illegal in the future).